vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Set up the Databricks Extension

 We will use the REST endpoint of Databricks to query the data.
-We can actually use the JSON datasource to query the data and process.
+We can actually use the JSON data source to query the data and process.
 The tricky part is in the JSON response and the interpretation of the JSON string.
 It's not easy, because the actual data, data-description-like datatypes, and other metadata, are stored in different places.

 This problem is solved by the Databricks extension, which you can install with the click of a button.
 For information about how to install an extension, see the [Manage extensions documentation](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).